 - Planning and Outreach Activities

 - Local Street and Roads Preservation

 - Bicycle and Pedestrian Improvements

 - Transportation for Livable Communities

-- Safe Routes to School

-- Priority Conservation Areas
+- Safe Routes to School - Priority Conservation Areas

-- Federal Aid Secondary

 NVTA received 14 OBAG 2 project submittals totaling \$27.6 million dollars.
 The project submittals can be found in Attachment 1 of this report.
-Staff has reviewed the proposals and grouped them in two categories: fully eligible and better funded with other sources.
-These groupings were based on projects meeting the eligibility requirements of OBAG 2 and evaluating the projects based on funding sources available.
-Further, staff has taken the fully eligible projects and created three evaluation perspectives for the TAC's consideration:
+Staff has reviewed the proposals and grouped them in two categories: (1) fully eligible projects and (2) projects better funded with other sources.
+These groupings were based on projects meeting the eligibility requirements of OBAG 2.
+Further, staff arranged the fully eligible projects into three evaluation perspectives for consideration at the TAC February meeting.
+TAC rejected the first option (Option 1) since it would involve complicated funding exchanges to meet all the funding requirements mandated by OBAG 2.
+This rejection left Option 2 and Option 3 open for consideration.
+TAC postponed making a recommendation for a preferred project list until the committee had more time to review the project lists and projects were presented before other NVTA committees.
+In this report, staff has provided an updated option, Option 4, for the TAC's review.
+This option has further refined the projects based on OBAG 2 prioritization criteria.